 Dr. Leah Farrell-Carnahan, Ph.D.

-Practice Owner and Director
+Psychologist and Practice Owner

 I am fully licensed as a psychologist in GA and VA.
+I maintain an office in Richmond, Virginia and Atlanta, Georgia.

 Here are more details about my professional training, and experiences…